 - Asymmetry.
 Most skin cancer is asymmetrical.
 If you draw a line through the middle of the lesion, the two halves are different.

 - Border.
 Skin cancer borders tend to be uneven and may have scalloped or notched edges, while common moles tend to have a more regular, smooth edge.

 - Colour.
 Multiple colours on a mole are a warning sign.
 General moles are usually brown, but one that’s developed into a skin cancer may have different shades of tan, brown or black.

 - Diameter or Dark.
 While it’s ideal to detect cancer when it’s small, it’s a warning sign if a lesion is the size of a pencil eraser (about 6 mm) or larger.
-Some experts say it is also important to look for skin lesions, no matter what size, that are darker than others.
-In rare cases, there are amelanotic melanomas which are colorless skin cancers.
+Some experts say it is also important to look for skin lesions, no matter what size, that is darker than others.
+In rare cases, there are amelanotic melanomas which are colourless skin cancers.

 - Evolving.
-Any change in size, shape, color, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign.
+Any change in size, shape, colour, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching or crusting, may be a warning sign.

 Types of skin cancer